Skip to Main Content

 University Archives

-The University Archives is one of the four repositories in the UB Libraries Special Collections.
-Located in 420 Capen Hall on the North Campus of UB, the University Archives is a hybrid repository, collecting the records of the university, private papers of individuals associated with UB, and historical manuscript collections that document regional organizations and events.
+The University Archives is one of the four repositories that, together, make up the UB Libraries Special Collections.
+The University Archives is a hybrid repository, collecting institutional records of the university, private papers of individuals associated with UB, and manuscript collections that document local and regional history.

 National Archives (NARA) stacks, circa 2012